You can legally drive without car insurance — but only with a significant cash outlay.

 Driving without insurance can bring a multitude of perils.
 Alicia Charles-St. Juste, senior assistant vice president in sales and client services for Amica, says carrying the proper amount of coverage is “insurance for the unforeseen.
 My greatest fear is, what if I cause harm?
 I want to have peace of mind.”

-If you purchase auto insurance, you also won’t have to worry about civil and criminal penalties.
+You won’t have to worry about civil and criminal penalties if you purchase auto insurance.
 The IRC found they can run the spectrum, and enforcement can vary greatly.
 Driving without insurance, for example, can carry fines of less than $100 to more than $5,000, depending on the jurisdiction.

-California has lowered its uninsured motorist rate using a number of strategies.
-One was establishing a computer system so canceled policies are reported to the Department of Motor Vehicles.
+California has lowered its uninsured motorist rate using some strategies.
+One was establishing a computer system, so canceled policies are reported to the Department of Motor Vehicles.
 That prevents you from renewing your license or registration, says Pete Moraga, spokesman for the Insurance Information Network of California.

 An uninsured California motorist who is involved in an accident that’s not his fault also can’t sue the other driver for pain and suffering, Moraga says.
 That’s known as a “pay to play” provision.

-Because so many motorists are flouting the law, it’s important to maintain uninsured and underinsured motorist coverage on your vehicle to protect yourself if you’re in a wreck and the other party can’t afford to pay..
+Because so many motorists are flouting the law, it’s essential to maintain uninsured and underinsured motorist coverage on your vehicle to protect yourself if you’re in a wreck and the other party can’t afford to pay.

-“Many people just buy the minimum that’s mandated by the state,” McChristian says.
-Such minimum amounts of liability coverage protect you from the damage you do to others, but often at levels that are not adequate to cover you if you cause serious damages to another driver.
+“Many people just buy the minimum mandated by the state,” McChristian says.
+Such minimum amounts of liability coverage protect you from the damage you do to others, but often at levels that are not adequate to cover you if you cause serious damage to another driver.

 “The minimum is not enough to protect you if you’re injured in an accident,” McChristian says.